HashPals/Search-That-Hash/README.md

 <img src="Pictures/hashcat.gif">

-STH automatically pipes your input into hashcat
+Couldn't find it in any API? 😢 STH automatically pipes your input into Hashcat 🥳

 # 🔨 Installation